Hop-exe/Hop-exe/README.md

 Check our pronouns page for more info :3 we have an en.pronouns for my info and a pronouns.cc with system info

-WORKING ON A DANDYS WORLD SERVER THATS 1000000% OK WITH SYSTEMS!!
+WORKING ON A DANDYS WORLD SERVER THATS 1000000% OK WITH SYSTEMS AND STUFF!!
 It's still in wip but if you wanna join just ask and I'll friend you wherever